Daniel Lewis James: Career

 After completing college in 1933, James moved back to the Seaward house full-time.
 While in Carmel, he was active in the local theater groups and performed with the Carmel Players.
 In 1938, James directed Chekov's comedy "The Book."
 Roasalie had the lead role.

 James met filmmaker Charlie Chaplin at Seaward.
 The two became friends with John Steinbeck at the time he was working on The Grapes of Wrath, at his home in Los Gatos, California.
 James moved back to Hollywood and was an assistant director on the movie The Great Dictator with Charlie Chaplin in 1940.
 It was his business association with Chaplin, as well as his time in Hollywood, that brought him to the attention of the House Un-American Activities Committee.
 Both he and his wife Lilith were called to testify and refused to self-incriminate under their Fifth Amendment rights.

 In 1942, James released Winter Soldiers, a play presented at the New School of Social Research on the efforts of the underground to impede the Nazi advance toward Moscow during World War II.

 He and his second wife, Lilith, wrote the book for Bloomer Girl, a successful 1944 Broadway musical.
 It had 654 performances and traveled across state.
 Then he kept out of sight as an author for some time.
 For the next 20 years, he and his wife worked as volunteers in Hispanic neighborhoods in East Los Angeles.

-During the 1950s he continued to work under the name Daniel Hyatt (Hyatt was his grandmother's maiden name).
-The Beast From 20,000 Fathoms was released in 1953.
-It was listed as one of the primary inspirations for Godzilla.
-The Giant Behemoth was released in 1959, and film Gorgo was released in 1961.